A bit more from less than friendly skies

-Chattanooga, TN, Monday, 6:30 A.M. – Awake before wake-up call.
+Chattanooga, Tenn., Monday, 6:30 A.M. – Awake before wake-up call.
 Luggage lost last night by Delta.
 Make coffee and take shower.
-Early start so Publisher/Boss (PB) and I can find Wal-Mart to buy shirts for important meeting.
+Early start so Publisher/Boss (PB) and I can find Walmart to buy shirts for important meeting.

-7:00 A.M. – Phone rings.
+7 a.m. – Phone rings.
 Happy recorded voice tells me she’s my wake-up call.
 Dress quickly in yesterday’s very casual and wrinkled clothes.
-Meet PB in lobby and we head out in search of Wal-Mart.
+Meet PB in lobby and we head out in search of Walmart.

-9:00 A.M. – PB and I look and feel like new men in our Wal-Mart Signature Oxford shirts.
+9 a.m. – PB and I look and feel like new men in our Walmart Signature Oxford shirts.

 She says, “Yeah that’s right, Canada.”